 If this is your vehicle, please contact us immediately so that we can arrange repair.

-For all other Subaru owners, you are not affected by the above Government announcement and your vehicle will still qualify to pass a Warrant of Fitness from 2020 – even if you still have a Takata “Beta” type airbag that requires replacement.
+For all other Subaru owners, you are not affected by the above Government announcement and your vehicle should still qualify to pass a Warrant of Fitness from 2020 – even if you still have a Takata “Beta” type airbag that requires replacement.

 For more information please refer the following article on Stuff.

 Please visit our webpage https://www.subaru.co.nz/takata to check if your vehicle has been noted for future recalls and to register your contact details with us.
+You can also find FAQ's for the Takata recall on this page too.

 Stop Light Switch Recall